 While we will always work to the best of our ability and with the information provided, there can be no guarantees regarding outcomes.
 Discussions on likely outcomes are based on our experience and professional judgment.
 We will not be liable for any delay in performing or failure to perform our services.
 If delays or failure result from any circumstance beyond our reasonable control (an event of “Force Majeure”) the date for performance of our services will be postponed for as long as necessary, provided that if Force Majeure continues for more than 60 days either party may cancel the affected services immediately on written notice to the other party.

 You may send queries to us by any method of communication.
 If you ring to speak to a particular individual handling your matter who is unavailable you may book a mutually convenient time to have a telephone conference.
-Emails sent to us are generally acknowledged on the same day and where possible will be responded to in substance within one week or, if not possible, then explanations as to when a substantive response is likely to be given will be provided within that time frame.
+Emails sent to us are generally acknowledged on the same day and where possible will be responded to in substance within one week or, if not possible, then explanations as to when a substantive response is likely to be given and whether extra charges apply will be provided within that time frame.
 Similarly, other written correspondence is generally responded to within one to two weeks unless further investigation or inability to contact others prevents this, in which case we will notify you when a substantive reply will be sent.
-Please note that if you purchase an online service through the Azrights Trademark Registration website you will be provided with a no reply email address, so any emails sent are outside the scope of the service you have purchased.
-Instead use the feedback form if you have a particular point to raise on the matter we are handling for you.

 We will practice competently, and objectively, putting the interests of our clients foremost while observing the law and our duty to any Court or Tribunal, and also to avoid any conflict of interest.